mdsheraj123/Camera2IoTApp/Camera2Video/README.md

 ## Description
 --------------
-Camera2Video is an Android application (app) that is developed for use in QCS610 and QCS605 platforms.<br />
+Camera2Video is an Android application (app) that is developed for QCS610 and QCS605 platforms.<br />
-The current version of the Camera2Video application is 3.0.0.<br />
+The current version of the Camera2Video application is 3.2.0.<br />
 This is a generic Android application based on the [Camera2 API][1] and written in Kotlin supported on Android 10.
 This application is designed to help end users in terms of use case realization for IoT domain.<br />

 [1]: https://developer.android.com/reference/android/hardware/camera2/package-summary.html